Head-To-Head Review: Pactiv Evergreen (NASDAQ:PTVE) & Reynolds Consumer Products (NASDAQ:REYN)

 |8.16%

-This is a breakdown of current ratings for Pactiv Evergreen and Reynolds Consumer Products, as reported by MarketBeat.
+This is a breakdown of current recommendations for Pactiv Evergreen and Reynolds Consumer Products, as reported by MarketBeat.

 |Sell Ratings